andrerecio/macro/README.md

 ## Table of contents
 ## Introduction
 Econometrics materials that are available on the web.
-See also #EconTwitter and [Giuseppe Cavaliere's website](https://giuseppecavaliere.wixsite.com/giuseppe/econometrics-lecture-notes-and-books)
+See also #EconTwitter, [Giuseppe Cavaliere's website](https://giuseppecavaliere.wixsite.com/giuseppe/econometrics-lecture-notes-and-books) and Christine Cai [Public Goods](https://christinecai.github.io/items/PublicGoods.html)

 ### Introduction to econometrics (with R):